marceluda/rp_lock-in_pid/TheApp/instruments/instruments_08_autolock.md

 We can make this change simultaneously on the three parameters by using the **Lock Now  button**, changing the three values in the same FPGA clock tick (8 ns accuracy).
 When you clic the **Lock Now  button** the parameters are configured using the values of the checkboxes in the "config" section, whose default values are: Ramp disable, PID A enable, PID B enable.
-This values can be chaged, for example, if you want only one PID on in the final state or if you don't want to stop the Ramp.
+This values can be changed, for example, if you want only one PID on in the final state or if you don't want to stop the Ramp.

 Another way to start the stabilization is by configuring a triggered auto-start.
 You can configure the trigger type